moderntribe/square-one/script/README.md

 This is also useful for ensuring that your bootstrapping actually works well.

-### script/server

-[`script/server`][server] is used to start the application like nginx or php-fpm.

-For a web application, this might start up any extra processes that the application requires to run in addition to itself.

-This might not be required if running inside a container or the system has the appropriate startup scripts.

-### script/test

-[`script/test`][test] is used to run the test suite of the application.

-A good pattern to support is having an optional argument that is a file path.
-This allows you to support running single tests.

-Linting can also be considered a form of testing.
-These tend to run faster than tests, so put them towards the beginning of a [`script/test`][test] so it fails faster if there's a linting problem.

-If you want run the tests via your CI, the [`script/test`][test] should be called from [`script/cibuild`][cibuild], so it should handle setting up the application appropriately based on the environment.

 ### script/cibuild

 [`script/cibuild`][cibuild] is used for your continuous integration server.